How to Apply for Undergraduate Studies

 As a transfer student, submit transcripts for all college or university work undertaken.
 If you have completed fewer than 45 university semester credits, please also submit your secondary school transcript.

-Almost all courses at The American University of Paris are taught in English, so entering students must demonstrate sufficient English fluency.
-If English is not your first language, we require that you submit one of the following tests and that the results are not older than two years.
+Almost all courses at The American University of Paris are taught in English.
+Entering students must demonstrate sufficient English fluency.
+If English is not your first language, we require that you submit one of the following test results dated within the last two years.

 To schedule a test in your area, please contact one of these language test organizations: